 If we’re all being honest, we know it’s not only children who are fascinated by aircraft – both kits and adults will love that USS Midway Museum has a great collection of restored vintage aircraft that visitors can actually get into.
 Even if you’re not a connoisseur of aeronautics, it’s both impressive and interesting to see inside the cockpit of an aircraft and take in the intricacy of the control panels.

 There are over 30 airplanes and helicopters, including jet and propeller aircraft.
-Some come from the Battle of Midway in 1942, some come from the Vietnam war era, some are more modern.
+Some come from the Battle of Midway in 1942, some come from the Vietnam war era where they fought over the skies of Hoi An and Hue, some are extremely modern.
 Kids can pretend to be piloting the craft – in fact, there were plenty of adults indulging in a bit of role play when we were there, too!

 As you’d expect from such a high-quality and dedicated museum, the USS Midway Museum has a comprehensive program of events that aim to get more people engaged in its stories.
 Even if you’re only visiting San Diego, check out their website to see what’s on, as there’s a good chance something will be happening while you’re there.
 These include lots of fun things to do throughout summer, like movie nights with optional sleepovers, beach parties and a family day for 4th July.

 There are also lots of active-duty Navy events, field trips for schoolchildren and Veterans Day celebrations.
 Being able to take part in or witness one of these events is pretty special and gets you to see the USS Midway in all its glory!

 The passion that’s gone into making this attraction so special is evident in every aspect of it – and it’s that more than anything that makes the USS Midway Museum such a great thing to do in San Diego.